SAA-SDT/EAD2002toEAD3/README.md

 ## Parameters

+A number of parameters may be set by the user.
+The default value should be suitable for most.
+To set a parameter using saxon on the command line, append param="value" to the commands described above.
+For example:

+`$ java -jar \PATH\TO/saxon9he.jar -o:[OUTPUT FILENAME] -xsl:[\PATH\TO\ead2002toEAD3.xsl] -s:[\PATH\TO\source EAD2002 file] addMigrationMessages=false()`

 * **outputUndeprecatedEAD3**: set to true() to produce an instance *with* elements deprecated in EAD3
   * values: true() | false()
   * default: false()